 - Present recommendations to the Chancellor that include strategies, individuals responsible for specific actions, timelines for implementation, and measurable outcomes that reflect continuous improvement of campus climate and diversity

-The Council leadership will consist of a chair, an associate chair, and a secretary.
+The Council leadership will consist of a chair, an associate chair, a secretary, and subcommittee chairs.
 The chair and the secretary are elected by the members of the Council.
 The associate chair will be an ex officio member of the Council, typically an Associate Vice Chancellor for Academic Affairs and will be appointed by the Chancellor.
 The elected chair serves a two-year term and may serve no more than two consecutive terms and no more than three terms during an eight year period of time.
 The secretary serves a one-year term with no limit on successive terms.
 The secretary takes minutes at the meetings, shares the minutes with other members of the council, and posts relevant documents on sites accessible to all members of the council.
-Together, these three members comprise the Executive Committee of the Council and may meet as needed to facilitate the work of the Council.
+Together, these seven members comprise the Executive Committee of the Council and may meet as needed to facilitate the work of the Council.

 - Each academic college (faculty or staff)